Are Illinois Records Public?

 - Confidential or Privileged Information: Record custodians may exempt documents or records that may reveal trade secrets or jeopardize national security.
 Also, information gathered from attorney-client privileged may be protected.

 - Private Information: The IL FOIA protects the disclosure of private information to the public.
 Private information is considered a unique identifier that contains sensitive information about a person.
-Examples of such information include social security numbers, home or personal telephone numbers, biometric identifiers, driver’s license numbers, passwords or other access codes, and personal email addresses.
+Examples of such information include details contained in personnel records, social security numbers, home or personal telephone numbers, biometric identifiers, driver’s license numbers, passwords or other access codes, and personal email addresses.
 Also, a person's personal financial information, employee identification number, medical records, home address, and personal license plate numbers are considered private information under IL FOIA.

 How Do I Find Public Records in Illinois?